St. John's, N.L.-native Joel Thomas Hynes wins Governor General's Award for fiction

 Share via Email

-St. John's, N.L.-native Joel Thomas Hynes is this year's English-language winner of the $25,000 Governor General's Literary Award for fiction for his novel "We'll All Be Burnt in Our Beds Some Night" (HarperCollins).
+When St. John's, N.L.-native Joel Thomas Hynes found out he won this year's Governor General's Literary Award for English-language fiction, he had a hard time believing the good news.

-The Governor General's Awards, founded in 1936, are among the country's oldest literary honours.
+"I thought it was a mistake at first," said Hynes in a phone interview from Atlanta, admitting he was still trying to wrap his head around the news.

+"We'll All Be Burnt in Our Beds Some Night" (HarperCollins), a darkly comic novel about a petty criminal trying to turn his life around, was praised by judges as "an act of full-throttle imagination and narrative invention."

 Hiro Kanagawa of Port Moody, B.C., won the drama award for "Indian Arm" (Playwrights Canada Press), a modern adaptation of Henrik Ibsen's "Little Eyolf" about Indigenous and non-Indigenous characters struggling with their relationships to land and ownership.